kmluvce/Splunk_Add-on_MongoDB/README.md

 # Splunk_Add-on_MongoDB
-Splunk add-on for MongoDB is used to fetch data from MongoDB database and send data to Splunk.
-PyMongo module is used here.
+This Splunk add-on for MongoDB is used to fetch data from MongoDB database and send data to Splunk.
+This is a quick solution to analyze MongoDB database in splunk.

 How to Install
 ===============